-The aim of this new project is to explore the decision-making of institutional investors, in particular insurers and pension schemes, and the biases that may affect their investment decisions.
+The aim of this research project is to explore the decision-making of institutional investors, in particular insurers and pension schemes, and the biases that may affect their investment decisions.
 This may include, but not be limited to, emotional, psychological and political biases.
 It is expected that the project will first explore what "rational" or “optimal” behaviour could be expected from an institution in certain economic scenarios, based on its investment objectives and underlying values.

 It will then explore whether there is solid evidence that “behavioural” factors, such as human psychology, company culture, corporate politics and conflicts of interest, cause them to deviate from optimal behaviour.
 The research will then make practical conclusions that could be used by actuaries working in investment and related areas.
 For example, one possible output of the research could be a suggested governance structure an organisation could put in place to manage these biases and conflicts.